Karthickpk11/Coding-Era/IQ_DB.md

 ```
 # Key Points to Remember About Correlated Subqueries:

-* Reference to Outer Query: The subquery references columns from the outer query.
+* **Reference to Outer Query**: The subquery references columns from the outer query.

-* Evaluated for Each Row: The subquery is executed once for each row in the outer query.
+* **Evaluated for Each Row**: The subquery is executed once for each row in the outer query.

-* Efficiency: Correlated subqueries can be less efficient than non-correlated subqueries, as the inner query is executed multiple times, once for each row in the outer query.
+* **Efficiency**: Correlated subqueries can be less efficient than non-correlated subqueries, as the inner query is executed multiple times, once for each row in the outer query.

 ---